What Works: The Gratitude List

 Blessed are the poor in spirit

-If you’ve ever been really close to someone who has a lot in the material realm, or if you are such a person, you already know that they experience as much or more trouble with gratitude as a materially poor person.
+If you’ve ever been really close to someone who has a lot in the material realm, or if you are such a person, you already know that those with a lot of possessions experience as much trouble with gratitude as materially poor people.

 I’d even go so far as to say that, often, people with fewer material things are more grateful.
 First of all, they are more aware of how close they are to losing those things.
 And secondly, those with a lot of things probably are that way because they have been driven by more attachment to things in the past.
 And even if that’s not the case, the pull of those things is powerful.